How Does Accounts Receivable Financing Work?

 Once the customer pays the invoice, the factor deducts their fee and any other charges agreed upon, and transfers the remaining balance to the business.
 This final payment settles the transaction.

-Related Article: How to Get Financing for Your Customers
+Related Article: How to Offer Finance to My Customers

 Benefits of Accounts Receivable Financing